gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 Another area in which Elm and Gleam differ is around talking to other languages.
 Elm does not provide user-defined foreign function interfaces for interacting with JavaScript code and libraries.
 All communication between Elm and JavaScript has to go through the Elm ports.
 In contrast to this, Gleam makes it easy to define inferfaces for using Erlang code and libraries directly and has no concept of ports for talking to Erlang.

-**Note**: There is work in progess to compile Gleam to JavaScript which opens up the possibility for front-end development.
+**Note**: There is work in progress to compile Gleam to JavaScript which opens up the possibility for front-end development.

 ## Contents